Biden to call for unity, knock Trump in 2020 launch

 Biden will acknowledge that the country fell short of its ideals early on.

-"Equality.
+“Equality.
 Equity.
 Fairness.
-America didn´t live up to that promise for most of its people, for people of colour, for women," he will say.
+America didn´t live up to that promise for most of its people, for people of color, for women,” he will say.

 But far from being the underdog, Biden is looking to cement his status as the man to beat, the blue-collar voter whisperer who is best positioned to defeat Trump.

+He also styles himself, like Trump, as an ardent defender of working class Americans, someone who can win back the Midwestern white, male blue-collar voters who went for the Republican in 2016.

+Trump has insisted he does not see Biden “as a threat.”
+But he has bestowed a harsh nickname on his rival — “Sleepy Joe” — and has scheduled a campaign rally for Monday in northern Pennsylvania, just 50 miles (80 kilometers) from Scranton, where Biden was born and raised.

-PHILADELPHIA: Democratic frontrunner Joe Biden kicks off his 2020 presidential bid on Saturday with a call for fairness and equality in America, urging voters to heal deep divisions and reject Donald Trump´s "hard heart".
+PHILADELPHIA: Democratic frontrunner Joe Biden kicks off his 2020 presidential bid Saturday with a call for fairness and equality in America, urging voters to heal deep divisions and reject Donald Trump´s “hard heart.”

 “I don´t believe it,” he will tell the crowd, adding that he is running for president to offer Democrats and Republicans alike a “different path” towards unity.